melezhik/outthentic-dsl/intro.md

     2 20 bar
     3 30 baz

-As we learned match_lines() function return array of all successfuly matched lines, so the result is quite obvious.
+As we learned match_lines() function return array of all successfully matched lines, so the result is quite obvious.

-If we want to be more specific and see pieces of lines get captured with regular expression check we could use captures() function, which is very similar to match_lines() function but only deals with regular expressions checks.
+If we want to be more specific and see pieces of lines get captured with regular expression checks we could use captures() function.
+Captures() function is very similar to match_lines() function except it holds not matching lines but their chunks relates to regexp groups \(\) used at regular expression.

 Lets find only triples blocks with 2 digits numbers inside and then print out _second_ digit of every number:

      begin:
         <triples>